-5.4.4 Dissemination of false and misleading information
+1.11.45.4.4 Dissemination of false and misleading information

 This type of market manipulation involves dissemination of false and misleading information without necessarily undertaking any accompanying transaction.
-This could include creating a misleading impression by failing to properly disclose a price sensitive piece of information which should be disclosed.
-For example, a market participant with information which would meet the Regulation's definition of "inside information" fails to properly disclose that information with the result that the market is likely to be misled.
+This could include creating a misleading impression by failurefailing to properly-to disclose a price sensitive piece of information which should be disclosed.
+For example, a market participant with information which would meet the Regulation's definition of "inside information" fails to properly to-disclose that information with the result that the market is likely to be misled.